tisztamo/js-training/language.md

 ---
 # Promise.reject(), Promise.resolve()

-An unrealistic example of error propegation and handling
+An unrealistic example of error propagation and handling

 ```
 fetch('./api/some.json').then(function (response) {